xiaonajin/Joint-Distribution-Matching-Embedding/README.md

 By Xiaona Jin, Xiaowei Yang, Bo Fu, Sentao Chen

-South CHina University of Technology.
+South China University of Technology, China

 ### Citation
 If you use our codes in your research, please cite: